 1 Depth of the inflow layer is generally adopted to be the height of the hurricane boundary layer.
-However, significant turbulence and mixing may occur above this layer, especially in the eyewall region.
+However, significant turbulence and mixing may occur above this layer, especially in the eyewall region

-Corresponding author address: S. G. Gopalakrishnan, AOML/HRD, 4301 Rickenbacker Causeway, Miami, FL 33149.
-E-mail: sundararaman.g.gopalakrishnan@noaa.gov resolution, it is still not possible to resolve these transport and diffusive processes in the lower atmosphere.
-Hence, subgrid-scale parameterization schemes are required.
-These parameterization schemes are usually dependent on four key parameters, namely, surface exchange coefficients for momentum C_d , moisture and heat C_k , eddy diffusivity for momentum K_m , and moisture and heat K_h .
-These parameters determine the transfer and diffusion of fluxes from the atmosphere to the underlying ocean surface and vice versa.
-However, there is a large degree of uncertainty in the estimates of these parameters.
-Consequently, the structure and intensification of TCs as simulated by high-resolution mesoscale models are sensitive to the surface and planetary boundary layer (PBL) parameterizations used in these models (e.g., Braun and Tao 2000; Nolan et al. 2009a,b; Montgomery et al. 2010; Smith and Thomsen 2010).
-Nevertheless, based on observations (Powell et al. 2003), laboratory experiments (Donelan et al. 2004), and some modeling work (Moon et al. 2004a,b), a better understanding of C_d , especially in the high-wind regime, has been attained in recent times.
-A synthesis of observations from the Coupled Boundary Layers Air-Sea Transfer (CBLAST) experiment (Black et al. 2007; Zhang 2007; Zhang et al. 2008) has also provided evidence on the observed behavior of C_k in moderate-wind regions, especially between 15 and 30 m s-1.
-Recent laboratory experiments (Haus et al. 2010) and the theoretical study of Montgomery et al. (2010) present additional evidence to confirm a constant behavior of C_k above wind speeds of about 30 m s-1.
-A value of about $1.2-1.3 \times 10^{-3}$ for C_k appears to be a reasonable estimate.
-However, very little is known about mixing $(K_m \text{ and } K_h)$ above the surface layer.
+(PBL) parameterizations used in these models (e.g., Braun and Tao 2000; Nolan et al. 2009a,b; Montgomery et al. 2010; Smith and Thomsen 2010).
+Nevertheless, based on observations (Powell et al. 2003), laboratory experiments (Donelan et al. 2004), and some modeling work (Moon et al. 2004 a, b), a better understanding of Cd, especially in the high wind regime, has been attained in recent times.
+A synthesis of observations from the Coupled Boundary Layer Air-Sea Transfer Experiment (CBLAST) (Black et al. 2007; Zhang et al. 2008) has also provided evidence on the observed behavior of Ck in moderate wind regions, especially between 15-30 m s-1.
+Recent laboratory experiments (Haus et al. 2010) and the theoretical study of Montgomery et al. (2010) present additional evidence to confirm a constant behavior of Ck above wind speeds of about 30 m s-1.
+A value of about 1.2-1.3 x 10-3 for Ck appears to be a reasonable estimate.
+However, very little is known about mixing (Km and Kh) above the surface layer.

-Flight-level data collected by a National Oceanic and Atmospheric Administration (NOAA) WP-3D research aircraft during the eyewall penetration of category 5 Hurricane Hugo (1989) at an altitude of about 450-500 m (Marks et al. 2008) and Hurricane Allen (1980) (Marks 1985) provide a unique opportunity for estimating eddy diffusivities.
+Flight-level data collected by a NOAA WP-3D research aircraft during the eyewall penetration of category 5 Hurricane Hugo (1989) at an altitude of about 450-500 m (Marks et al. 2008) and Hurricane Allen (1980) (Marks 1985) provide a unique opportunity for estimating eddy diffusivities.
 These estimates are important for evaluating numerical models.
-Based on an analysis of the flight-level data for these two intense storms, Zhang et al. (2011a) provided estimates of the eddy diffusivity coefficient in the hurricane boundary layer with the maximum K_m (and K_h) values varying between 38 and 101 m2 s-1.
+Based on an analysis of the flight-level data for these two intense storms, Zhang et al. (2011a) provided estimates of the eddy diffusivity coefficient in the hurricane boundary layer with the maximum Km (and Kh) values varying between 38-101 m2 s-1.
 These estimates are consistent with estimates from the theoretical and numerical studies of Kepert (2001) and Smith (2003).
 More recently, Zhang et al. (2011b) used data from 794 GPS dropsondes deployed by NOAA research aircraft in 13 hurricanes to study the characteristic height scale of the hurricane PBL.
-A composite analysis from their study demonstrates that the height of the inflow layer increases with increasing radius from the center of strong storms (categories 4-5 on the Saffir-Simpson scale), with a minimum inflow layer depth of about 900 m near the eye to about 1200 m at a distance of about 5 times the radius of the maximum wind.
-These datasets are used to evaluate the PBL parameterization in the Hurricane Weather Research and Forecasting (HWRF) system described here.
+A composite analysis from their study demonstrates that the height of the inflow layer increases with increasing radius from the center of strong storms (categories 4-5 on the Saffir-Simpson scale), with a minimum inflow layer depth of about 900 m near the eye to about 1200 m at a distance of about five times the radius of the maximum wind.
+These data sets are used to evaluate the PBL parameterization in the Hurricane Weather Research and Forecast (HWRF) system described here.